 rocket: A device that has an engine to lift off into the air.
 The Apollo 11 was the first rocket on the Moon.

-- Flying with Style - Student groups construct and launch the rockets that were designed during the lesson.
+- Rocket Launch Time: Flying with Style - Student groups construct and launch the rockets that were designed during the lesson.
 They compare the actual height of the launch to the calculated theoretical height and determine assumptions that lead to differences in the two heights.

 Survey/Board Activity – List the vocabulary terms on the classroom board and assess student knowledge about the words and their definitions.
 Fill in gaps as necessary so that students have enough knowledge to complete the lesson worksheet and select a rocket booster size.